 Intro to the New Church Doctrines Journal #6

-[Image Description: "HEALING TAKES TIME" in center-aligned white letters on a black letter board with beige wooden bordering; There is also a tiny white unfilled heart attached center-aligned under "TIME."
-The letter board is also standing on a flowered table cloth on a white bureau with a bright pink in the background.]
+[Image Description: "HEALING TAKES TIME" is in center-aligned white letters on a black letter board with a beige wooden border.
+There is also a tiny white unfilled heart attached center-aligned under "TIME."
+The letter board is also standing on a flowered tablecloth on a white bureau in front of a bright pink wall.]

-CONTENT WARNING #1: The religious/spiritual opinions on this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
+CONTENT WARNING #1: The religious/spiritual opinions in this blog post are mine based on my own experiences.
+They do not reflect everyone's opinions, experiences, and actions.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.

 In my first trimester at Bryn Athyn College, I was required to take a religion course along with eventually some other religion courses since it is a religious school.
 Bryn Athyn practices the New Church religion of Swedenborg so the required religion course that I took this trimester was Intro to the New Church Doctrines.
 For the class, one of the required assignments was to write daily journals based on readings from "You Can Believe!: An Introduction to the New Christianity" written by Grant Schnarr (The author was actually my professor for the class!
 He is a minister in the church!) and we students had to apply what we read to our lives.
 So, since some of the content mentioned in this short essay that I wrote is related to the content that I post on my disability advocacy influencer page, I have decided to upload it is a blog post.
 Here is Journal #6.

-TRIGGER WARNING: In addition, if you are affected by bullying and/or suicidal thoughts, this blog post may be triggering.
-If you need support right now, please seek help from a therapist or other mental health professional or call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+TRIGGER WARNING: In addition, if you are affected by bullying, suicide loss, and/or experience suicidal thoughts, this blog post may be triggering.
+If you need support right now, please reach out to a therapist, other mental health professional, or call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 Prompt: "Read 'You Can Believe!
 Chapter 3 - How Can I Grow?
 Show me you read, thought deeply about what you read, and apply it to your life."